-\begin{rmk} The power of $\frac{1}{3}$ is interesting from the point of view of fully nonlinear PDE, as the general theory \cite{CNS3,Guan14,PhongTo,Sze18} assumes a concave operator, but $A \mapsto (\det A)^\frac{1}{3}$ on positive-definite matrices $A$ is not concave except for $3 \times 3$ matrices. \end{rmk}
+\begin{rmk} The power of $\frac{1}{3}$ is interesting from the point of view of fully nonlinear PDEs, as the general theory \cite{CNS3,Guan14,PhongTo,Sze18} assumes a concave operator, but $A \mapsto (\det A)^\frac{1}{3}$ on positive-definite matrices $A$ is not concave except for $3 \times 3$ matrices. \end{rmk}

-The Monge-Amp\`ere equation on a compact complex manifold with zero first Chern class was solved by S.-T. Yau in \cite{Yau78}.
-Since then, the analysis of the complex Monge-Amp\`ere equation has been pursued in various directions, including e.g. \cite{BT82,BBGZ13,EGZ09,Kolo98,PSS12,TY90,TW10}.
-A theory of parabolic complex Monge-Amp\`ere equations that are not necessarily concave was developed in joint work of the first-named author with X.-W. Zhang \cite{PZ19} (generalizing estimates obtained in previous work with D.H.
+The Monge--Amp\`ere equation on a compact complex manifold with zero first Chern class was solved by S.-T. Yau in \cite{Yau78}.
+Since then, the analysis of the complex Monge--Amp\`ere equation has been pursued in various directions, including e.g. \cite{BT82,BBGZ13,EGZ09,Kolo98,PSS12,TY90,TW10}.
+A theory of parabolic complex Monge--Amp\`ere equations that are not necessarily concave was developed in joint work of the first-named author with X.-W. Zhang \cite{PZ19} (generalizing estimates obtained in previous work with D.H.
 Phong \cite{PPZ19}).
-The MA$^{\frac{1}{3}}$ flow \eqref{eqn-MA1/3-flow} fits into that framework, and as an application of the complex Monge-Amp\`ere estimates in \cite{PZ19} we obtain the following theorem on the $G_2$-Laplacian flow.
+The MA$^{\frac{1}{3}}$ flow \eqref{eqn-MA1/3-flow} fits into that framework, and as an application of the complex Monge--Amp\`ere estimates in \cite{PZ19} we obtain the following theorem on the $G_2$-Laplacian flow.

 \begin{thm} Let $X^{2n}$ be a compact K\"ahler Calabi--Yau $n$-fold where $n = 2$ or $3$ with K\"ahler metric $\omega$ and holomorphic volume form $\Omega$.
 Start the $G_2$-Laplacian flow with initial data